murtaza52/almonds/README.md

 -   The *almonds.api* namespace contains the api.
 -   When resources are staged they are added to the local state.
 -   Execution of the function on the REPL returns the :almonds-tags of all the resources that have been staged.
--   The :almonds-type was also aded to
+-   The :almonds-type is added to the :almonds-tags vector of each resource.

 ```clojure
 (require [almonds.api :all :refer])